statamic/docs/content/collections/docs/static-caching.md

 ```

 :::tip
-There should be a directory per domain, not site.
-In the example above, you can see that `default` and `default_fr` both point to the same directory.
+Your static caching paths should be organized at the top level domain level.
+You'll notice 'default' and 'default_fr' in the example use the same domain.
+The subfolders will be organized based on the urls defined in your sites config.
 :::

 ### Rewrite Rules